 If your horse has a bad horse hoof abscess it can appear like they have a broken leg!
 The horse will hold the leg up and refuse to put any weight on it and it can send many owners into a panic.
-This is because horse hoof abscesses can be very painful as the hoof wall forms a solid barrier which means the pressure from the pus in an a hoof abcess transfers to the sentsitive inner structures.
+This is because they can be extremely painful as the hoof wall forms a solid barrier which means the build up of pressure from the pus in an a hoof abcess has no means of escape.

-You will generally get swelling up the leg prior to the abscess bursting.
-Once it does burst the horse will normally be sound and the swelling will subside unless it is a really large abscess such as the one below.
-The average timespan is 7-10 days.
+Often there will be swelling right up the leg to the knee/hock prior to the abscess bursting.
+Once it does burst the horse will normally be sound and the swelling will subside fairly quickly.
+The average time span can be between 4-10 days.

 Damage to the coffin bone inside the hoof can also lead to abscessing.
 This is often as a result of chronic laminitis and it is the bodies way of removing the damage.